bhavnamahi/chr1_bsat_project/ProjectNotebook.md

 2. **Reading Pairwise Percent Identity**
    - `PERCENT_FILE` is read into a `pandas DataFrame`.
-   - Trailing “%” is stripped, and the numeric values are interpreted as floating‐point.
+   - Trailing “%” is stripped, and the numeric values are interpreted as floating-point.
    - Collects all unique sequence names from the two columns (“Seq1”, “Seq2”).

 3. **Distance Matrix Construction**
    - Creates an NxN matrix for N total sequences.
-   - Fills each cell with `1 – (PercentIdentity/100)` to obtain the “distance.”
+   - Fills each cell with `1 - (PercentIdentity/100)` to obtain the “distance.”
    - Missing pairs (NaN) are replaced with a distance of 1.0, ensuring every pair has a valid distance.

 4. **Hierarchical Clustering**